I would like to

 You may wake up in the morning with a stiff jaw or tenderness when you bite together.
 This could be due to clenching or grinding your teeth in your sleep.
-Most people who grind their teeth do it while they are asleep and may not know they are doing it.

 Depending on the problems you are having, it can be possible to spot the signs of an occlusal problem.
 Various muscles may be sore when tested, or the broken and worn areas of your teeth will show you are grinding your teeth – a common sign of an incorrect bite.

 If we suspect that your problems are due to an incorrect bite, we may help to diagnose the problem by supplying a temporary soft night guard or hard plastic appliance that fits over your upper or lower teeth.
 This appliance needs to be measured and fitted very accurately so that when you bite on it, all your teeth meet at exactly the same time in a position where your muscles are relaxed.
-You may have to wear this all the time or, just at night.
-If the appliance relieves your symptoms then your bite may need to be corrected permanently.

 Replacement of teeth– The tempro-mandibular joint needs equal support from both sides of both jaws.
 The chewing action is designed to work properly only when all your teeth are present and in the correct position.
 Missing teeth may need to be replaced either with a partial denture or bridgework.

-Relaxation – Counselling and relaxation therapy may help in some cases.
+Relaxation – Counselling and relaxation therapy may also help in some cases.
 These techniques help the patient to become more aware of stressful situations and to control tension.

 You can apply online now for 0% dental finance by clicking here